 How to Use: Slip into sandwiches or on top of salads, throw them into a smoothie, or use as a garnish on creamy winter soups.

-How to Grow: Scallions may be grown from the white root left over after using the green stalk.
-Simply slice off the green part to use in cooking, but don’t cut into the white part of the plant.
+How to Grow: Scallions can be grown from the white root left over after using the green stalk.
+For indoor gardening, simply slice off the green part to use in cooking, but don’t cut into the white part of the plant.
 Now you can plant the root in a pot half-filled with loose potting soil.
 Leave about 2 inches between the roots.
 Just barely cover the roots with soil; it’s fine if they are peeking out a bit.
 Scallions like a good bit of sunlight, so place your pot in a sunny window.
 Keep the soil damp, but not soaking.

 Cautions: Leave behind an inch or so of sprout each time you trim the plant so the sprout will continue to grow.